Tapan Acharya

-Tapan Acharya (born 2 August 1981) is an Indian actor, writer, producer and director, popular in Marathi and Konkani cinema.
-He is best known for the Konkani movies Martin and Aleesha.
-He also worked as a state youth icon for the Election Commission of India to increase voter awareness in Goa.
+Tapan Acharya (born 2 August 1981) is an Indian actor, filmmaker, writer, producer, and director known for his work in Marathi and Konkani films.
+He was appointed as a state youth icon by the Election Commission of India to promote voter awareness in Goa.

-Personal
+Acharya was elected as the president of the Goa Roll Ball Association in 2023 and has been serving as the president of the Roll Ball Federation of India since November 2023.